 What does under contract mean in real estate?

 As with a contingent property, a home that is active under contract is one where the buyer and the seller have agreed to terms, but the deal is still in its early stages and may not come to fruition.
+A house under contract could easily return to the market due to unforeseen issues interfering with the conditions laid out in the current contract between the seller and the prospective buyer.
 You can still make an offer on a property that is under contract, and if it is accepted and the first deal falls through for some reason, you will be in position to purchase.

 What does pending mean in real estate?

 For a home that is listed as pending, there is an agreement in place, all contingencies have been addressed, and the deal is on the cusp of being completed.
-It is still possible for a deal in this situation to fall through, but it is much less common, and some real estate agents may not be willing to accept offers on homes where a sale is pending.
+At this stage, the contract has been executed due to its required conditions being met.
+It is still possible for a deal in this situation to fall through, usually due to a home inspection or financing issues.
+However, it is much less common.
+Some real estate agents may not be willing to accept offers on homes where a sale is pending.
 Still, there is no harm in asking, as there is no legal barrier to making an offer on a house until the sale is final.

 If you would like more information on what different listing statuses mean, take a look at our Real Estate Glossary entry on real estate listing statuses!